mongock/mongock-driver-simpsonsdb/README.md

 any custom parameter, this can be removed too.

 ### 17. spring.factories
-This file is required for Springoot to know which configuration classes to load.
+This file is required for Springboot to know which configuration classes to load.
 For this the file `src/resources/META-INF/spring.factories` needs to be created with the following content:
 ```properties
 org.springframework.boot.autoconfigure.EnableAutoConfiguration=\